Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 6- High cholesterol levels:

-It’s important to note that many other conditions can cause these symptoms; not all people with Raised cholesterol or heart disease will experience them.
+It’s important to note that many other conditions can cause these symptoms; not all people with raised cholesterol or heart disease will experience them.
 If you’re experiencing these symptoms, you must talk to your doctor to determine the underlying cause and receive appropriate treatment.

 Additionally, If you have high blood pressure, diabetes, or other risk factors for cardiovascular disease, you may want to consider lowering your cholesterol.
 Or a family history of the condition, it’s essential to get regular checkups and screenings to monitor your heart health.
 If you experience any of these symptoms, it is essential to see a doctor immediately.

-Your doctor may recommend tests to diagnose Cardiovascular disease, such as:
+Your doctor may recommend tests to diagnose cardiovascular disease, such as

 • The Electrocardiogram (ECG or EKG) is a test that records the heart’s electrical activity and can identify irregularities in the heart’s structure or rhythm.